Calabash: Jewish culture

-In the Safaradi Jewish culture, the gourd is eaten during Rosh Hashana (Jewish New Year’s Eve).
+In the Safaradi Jewish culture, the gourd is eaten during Rosh Hashana (Jewish New Year's Eve).
 According to the texts the gourd is eaten as a symbol of tearing apart the enemies who may come and attack.
-It is called Qaraa, which in Hebrew means “torn” קרע.
+It is called Qaraa, which in Hebrew means "torn" קרע.

-“שיקרעו אויבנו מעלינו” meaning “may our enemies be torn apart over from us”.
+"שיקרעו אויבנו מעלינו" meaning "may our enemies be torn apart over from us".

 Polynesia

 The plant is spread throughout Polynesia known by hue in many related languages.

 In Hawaii the word "calabash" refers to a large serving bowl, usually made from hardwood rather than from the calabash gourd, which is used on a buffet table or in the middle of the dining table.
 The use of the calabash in Hawaii has led to terms like "calabash family" or "calabash cousins", indicating an extended family grown up around shared meals and close friendships.
 This gourd is often dried when ripe and used as a percussion instrument called an ipu heke (double gourd drum) or just Ipu in contemporary and ancient hula.

 The Māori people of New Zealand grew several cultivars of calabash for particular uses like ipu kai cultivars as food containers and tahā wai cultivars as water gourds.
 They believed the gourd as a representation of Pū-tē-hue, one of Tāne (their god of forests)'s offspring.
+Several types of taonga pūoro (musical instruments) are made from gourds, including types of flute (ororuarangi, kōauau ponga ihu) and shakers (hue rarā, hue puruwai).

-India/Bangladesh
+India

 The calabash is used as a resonator in many string instruments in India.
 Instruments that look like guitars are made of wood, but can have a calabash resonator at the end of the strings table, called toomba.
 The sitar, the surbahar, the tanpura (north of India, tambura south of India), may have a toomba.
 In some cases, the toomba may not be functional, but if the instrument is large, it is retained because of its balance function, which is the case of the Saraswati veena.
 Other instruments like rudra veena and vichitra veena have two large calabash resonators at both ends of the strings table.
 The instrument, Gopichand used by the Baul singers of Bengal is made out of calabash.
 The practice is also common among Buddhist and Jain sages.

 These toombas are made of dried calabash gourds, using special cultivars that were originally imported from Africa and Madagascar.
 They are mostly grown in Bengal and near Miraj, Maharashtra.
 These gourds are valuable items and they are carefully tended; for example, they are sometimes given injections to stop worms and insects from making holes in them while they are drying.

 Hindu ascetics (sadhu) traditionally use a dried gourd vessel called the kamandalu.
 The juice of a bottle gourd is considered to have medicinal properties and be very healthy (see juice toxicity above).

 In parts of India a dried, unpunctured gourd is used as a float (called surai-kuduvai in Tamil) to help people learn to swim in rural areas.